 In the field of international peacemaking, we have the great advantage of having strong Finnish roots.
 We engender trust because of our independence and because we do not have an agenda to push.
 We talk to all parties, but do not take sides.
 We encourage strong local ownership and peer learning from experiences with other peace processes.
 We are under no official constraints – we can act quickly, and engage confidentially without having to deal with the multiple struggles of day-to-day politics.

-As an independent actor we are well placed to work at all levels of a society, and compared to many other NGO’s, we have the ability to work also in the upper reaches of political decision-making.
+As an independent organisation we are well placed to work at all levels of a society, and compared to many other NGO’s, we have the ability to work also in the upper reaches of political decision-making.
 Working between and within the official and unofficial levels, our programme builds genuine cooperation among decision makers, both those who are officially in power as well as those who influence outside the official structures.
 CMI’s particular strength is in being able to further peace processes by informal means and in a low-key way.

-Since our beginnings in 2000 we have become widely known and highly regarded for our deep and broad pool of expertise and working methods.
-Our programme is informed by our core principles of honest brokerage, local ownership, inclusiveness and complementarity.
 The overall aim of our work is to help bring about far-reaching and lasting positive change in societies that have been devastated by conflicts.

 The processes that lead to a peaceful negotiated solution of a violent conflict require extensive cooperation and coordination among various actors.
 We work closely with conflict parties and with local and regional actors.
 We also cooperate with the broader international community.